China link exposed in Malta corruption scheme

 Shanghai Electric Power and Chen, as well Schembri and Fenech's lawyers, declined to comment.

-The trial of Caruana Galizia's killers ended in February and her family is satisfied that it fingered the right man, Fenech, as the mastermind of her assassination.
+The trial of Caruana Galizia's killers ended in February and her family is satisfied it fingered the right man, Fenech, as the mastermind of her assassination.

 But there is still an ongoing public inquiry into the wider political context of the events, which scarred the image of the EU micro-state.